tr1kn1/tmBackupCleaner/README.md

 ## How does it work?
 Time Machine is macOS' built-in backup utility.
 Normally it just works out of the box, but in some cases it refuses to delete old backups in order to make place for a new one.

-If this should happen, this script can help: It deletes all backups except the latest one.
-To achieve this, it uses the tmutil command provided by Apple.
+If this should happen, this script can help: It deletes all backups except the latest backup.
+To achieve this, it uses the `tmutil` command provided by Apple&reg;.

 This script can also be used when just the latest backup and not a whole history is needed.